How To Ask for a Raise (With Script Examples)

 “Over the last few months, I planned and then executed our largest client event to date.
 Attendee feedback significantly surpassed last year’s event satisfaction scores, averaging eight out of 10.
 Lead generation is also up 10 percent since last year.”

 “I have consistently exceeded my sales quota.
 Most recently reaching 128 percent of my monthly goal.”

 Asking for the raise

 Thank you for taking the time to meet with me today.
-In my current role, I’m excited to keep working towards key company goals and grow my personal responsibilities.
-As a result, I’d like to discuss my salary.
+In my current role, I am excited to keep working towards key company goals and grow my personal responsibilities.
+As a result, I would like to discuss my salary.

-Based on the research I’ve done, which includes looking at averages for my job title in this metro area and considering my tenure here, my years of experience and skill set, a salary increase of X percent is appropriate.
+Based on the research I have done, which includes looking at averages for my job title in this metro area and considering my tenure here, my years of experience and skill set, a salary increase of X percent is appropriate.

-In the time since my last salary adjustment, I’ve worked on several initiatives that have added significant value to the company.
+In the time since my last salary adjustment, I have worked on several initiatives that have added significant value to the company.
 For instance, in the last few months, I [insert an example of your most impressive accomplishment.]
 These achievements have made me ready for a raise.

 Does that sound fair?

 Pro-tip: Throughout your pitch, avoid words that could undercut your position, like stating that you believe, feel, think. just, only or might deserve this raise.
 These words can make it seem that you are not feeling confident or sure.
 If you convey uncertainty, your manager may become uncertain too.
 Go into this conversation knowing that you deserve a raise and communicate your confidence with strong words that leave little room for negotiation.